TeenPhilosopher/ibdataviz-crawler/README.md

 This data is collected to populate a relational database with purposes of data visualization and analysis.

+I use the [Saiku](http://www.meteorite.bi/) OLAP server to enable analytics on cubes created from Gapminder data.

 This is part of my 2014 IB Personal Project for Suncoast High School.

 # Roadmap #